 Are you unsure whether you should file a Chapter 7 or Chapter 13 case?
 Are there other alternatives to filing bankruptcy?
 Explore Ascend’s Debt Settlement Guide and Debt Consolidation Comparison Guide to learn more about debt relief options that do not involve bankruptcy.

-Ascend has numerous resources that can help you get out of debt.
+Finally, Ascend has numerous resources to help you get out of debt.
 Contact us at Ascend for more information about bankruptcy and debt relief options.